Cyber-Intruder/DmarcHunter/README.md

 The current DMARC policy for this domain is REJECT
 For more information about this domain, visit: https://who.is/whois/google.com

-Note that in PowerShell, domain ownership info is not shown.
+Note that in PowerShell, domain ownership info is not shown the reason is because PowerShell needs to use paid API in order to retrieve info about domain owners.
+That is why this function in PowerShell was removed from the DMARC HUNTER project.

 *created by The Cyber-Intruder